openml/blog/_posts/2020-10-23-OpenML-Hacktoberfest.md

  - [openml-python](https://github.com/openml/openml-python) The Python API for interacting with the OpenML server.
 Please read [this welcome message](https://github.com/openml/openml-python/issues/953) to get started.(Python)
  - [docs](https://github.com/openml/docs) Documentation for OpenML.

+We will also be hosting miscellaneous breakout sessions like website feedback, dataset quality and dataset format.
+We welcome your participation in these sessions.
 Please be sure to check the respective repositories contribution guidelines, and don't be afraid to ask questions!
 We were all new to open source once and are happy to help you get started too.
 If you are just getting your feet wet with open source contribution, a great way to get started it to just try and use the packages/website.